getter111/readMando/README.md

 ## Overview

 **ReadMando** is an AI-powered learning platform that helps Mandarin Chinese learners build reading comprehension and vocabulary knowledge through interactive, personalized short stories.
-Learners can explore, create, and master the Mandarin Chinese, one story at a time.
+Learners can explore, create, and master Mandarin Chinese, one story at a time.

 ---